 6. Deployment of capital

-The final step is just the formalities.
+The final step includes the formalities – signing an agreement and getting the investment.
 The deal had already been closed and now it's time to allocate the funds.
-Congratulations.
+Congratulations!

 Improving venture capital deal sourcing